sukafani28-prog/my-first-repo/README.md

 # my-first-repo

-This is my first GitHub repository.
+🎉 This is my first GitHub repository!

+## 📌 About
+This repository is created to learn how GitHub works.

-## What I learn
+## 🚀 What I will do
-- How to create a repository
-- How GitHub works
+- Learn how to use GitHub
+- Upload my first project
+- Practice coding

+## 🧑‍💻 Author
+- GitHub: sukafani28-prog